wolfmanjm/kivy-smoothie-host/README.md

 Use an RPI-3 Model B or B+, or the RPI-3 Model A+ with RPI multitouch screen.
 (No XWindows, but multitouch is required if there is no keyboard or mouse).
 Also runs on pretty much any Linux XWindows desktop (and maybe Mac).

-Runs very nicely on a RPI-4b with 4GB memory under XWindows with an external HDMI monitor running Buster, running the app full screen if using a touch panel. (see special instructions for installation on rpi4b below)
+Runs very nicely on a RPI-4b and RPI5 with 4GB memory under XWindows with an external HDMI monitor running Buster or Bookworm.
+You can also run the app full screen if using a touch panel. (see special instructions for installation on rpi4b/rpi5 below)

 It will run on Windows if you install Python 3.7 (or newer), and follow the kivy instructions for installing kivy on windows. https://kivy.org/doc/stable/installation/installation-windows.html

 The minimum usable resolution is 800x480.
+There are various layouts to suit different screen resolutions.

 ## Easy install for RPI3x